 NOTE: This construct does not recapitulate endogenous levels of receptor expression but is useful for obtaining high level of receptor expression in the cell type of interest.
-Consult the literature on similar receptors3, 5, 6, 8–10, 140/0/00 0:00:00 AM to decide on the position of the fluorescent tag.
+Consult the literature on similar receptors3, 5, 6, 8–10, 14 to decide on the position of the fluorescent tag.

-Set up a tank containing adult males and females18, separated by a barrier the day before egg spawning.
+Set up a tank containing wild type adult males and females following standard husbandry practices18, separated by a barrier the day before egg spawning.

 On the day of egg spawning, prepare transgenesis mixture for microinjection containing 12.5 ng/μL of Tol2 DNA construct and 17.5 ng/μL of transposase mRNA7.
 Lift barriers from fish tanks shortly after the lights come in the morning (this may vary in different fish facilities) and collect eggs within 15 min for mRNA injection.